davidtchiu/davidtchiu.github.io/teaching/cs161/lab2.vars/index.md

 ```

 1. Open up the Triangle class, find the section of code (usually towards the top of the class) that lists all the instance variables.
-Modify it to store two new instance variables: `area`.
+Modify it to store a new instance variable: `area`.
 It doesn't matter if these go first or last in line of your instance-variable segment.
     - Before you declare `area`, you ought to be thinking ahead --- what nature of data does each hold?
 Integers?
 Strings?
 Doubles?
 Something else?
 (Do you remember how to calculate areas and perimeters of triangles?
 What kind of value do you need to capture?)
     - Choose the right data types, and declare `area`  now as an instance variable.
     Remember the syntax to declare an instance variable using: